Google: use it twice:

 1. For "What do little people want in clothing" Google brings you:

-Now you know there are some businesses that are already catering to this market, discover some expressed problems, and hopefully find a niche youcan fill.
-Compare this info with the demographics and psychographics you uncover to determine if your product will have a market.
+Now you know there are some businesses that are already catering to this market.
+Compare what's available with the demographics and psychographics you uncover to determine if your product will have a market.

-2. Now that I have the basics, and terms in use, I can search for specifics: Little People organizations or statistics.
+2. Now that I have the basics, I can search for specifics: Little People organizations or little people statistics or little people attitudes.

 Critique whether websites know what they are talking about, or are they using stereotyped, misguided, or uninformed projections of bodies othered by the mainstream.
 Empathy and sensitivity are a must.
 Data, data, data will keep you from making big mistakes.